 What happens if I have to skip a premium?

-At Sanlam Indie, we don’t treat skipped premiums like traditional insurers 👴🏽 because we know "adulting" is hard and we want to help you guys deal with those occasional cashflow issues.
-So we've kept it really simple: the amount of cover you have depends on how many premiums you’ve paid in the last 6 months.
+At Sanlam Indie, we don’t treat skipped premiums like traditional insurers.
+We’ve kept it really simple: the amount of cover you have depends on how many premiums you’ve paid in the last 6 months.

 Let’s break it down with an example:

-Say you’ve been insured with Sanlam Indie for a few months now with R600,000 Sanlam Indie Life Insurance Cover.
-In January you realise that all those extra presents you bought and parties you went to over December have added up.
-By the time your Sanlam Indie premium has to be paid on your billing date of 15th January, there is not enough money left and you miss the payment.
+Say you get insured with R600,000 Sanlam Indie Life Insurance Cover and pay your premium for a few months.
+In March, you spend a bit too much, so by the time your Sanlam Indie premium has to be paid on your billing date of 1 April, there is not enough money left and you miss the payment.

-If you're with Sanlam Indie, you don’t need to freak out and you don't have to start borrowing from the neighbours or scratching through all your bags and pockets for spare change to pay that January premium.
-All that happens is that your cover amount is temporarily adjusted.
-After the premium has been missed in January, we’ll confirm that you paid all your premiums except the last 1.
+A short while later we confirm that you paid all your premiums except the last one.
 So, out of the last 6 that were due, you paid 5.
 Your cover amount is therefore 5/6 x R600,000 = R500,000.

 We don’t automatically “double deduct”.
-That means in May, we won’t try to debit two premiums 👎🏽 …just the one 👍🏽 (unless you’d like to make it up).
-If you’d rather skip February's premium too (because... school fees, uniforms, new gym contract, etc.) we’ll also allow that.
-It would mean you'll have paid 4 out of the last 6 premiums, so your cover is 4/6 x R600,000 = R400,000.
+That means in May, we won’t try to debit two premiums unless you ask us to.
+If you’d rather skip May's premium too, we’re fine with that.
+It would mean you'll have paid 4 out of the last 6 premiums, so your cover would then be 4/6 x R600,000 = R400,000.